 — FHP Orlando (@FHPOrlando) July 23, 2025

-The trooper challenged the explanation and directed the driver to exit the vehicle.
-He was taken into custody at the scene.
-When questioned about his speed, the driver said he believed he was traveling about 90 mph, which still placed him well above the legal limit.
+The trooper pushed back on the explanation and directed the driver to exit the vehicle, taking him into custody at the scene.
+When asked about his speed, the driver said he believed he’d been going about 90 mph — still well above the legal limit either way.
 Based on the recorded speed, the trooper charged him with dangerous excessive speed.

-The arrest comes as Florida law enforcement continues to enforce the state’s new “super-speeder” law, which took effect in July.
-The law targets extreme speeding violations and has resulted in a growing number of arrests involving unusual justifications from drivers.
+The arrest is part of a wave of enforcement under Florida’s new “super-speeder” law, which took effect in July and targets extreme speeding violations.
+The law has already produced a growing list of arrests featuring some unusual justifications from drivers.

-According to reports from across the state, officers have encountered a range of explanations from motorists cited under the new law.
-In Palm Coast, a Corvette driver stopped for traveling 107 mph in a 70 mph zone told officers he was rushing to a barber appointment.
-In Holly Hill, a driver in an SUV clocked at 90 mph in a 25 mph zone said he was nearly late for a party.
+In Palm Coast, a Corvette driver stopped going 107 mph in a 70 mph zone told officers he was rushing to a barber appointment.
+In Holly Hill, an SUV driver clocked at 90 mph in a 25 mph zone said he was nearly late for a party.
+A Dodge driver stopped at 155 mph on Interstate 4 in Seminole County claimed he was only going 80 mph and was headed to a friend’s house, and back in October, a driver caught going 124 mph during a street race said he was in a hurry because he needed to use the bathroom.

-The rise in extreme speeding cases has prompted Florida law enforcement agencies to deploy high-performance vehicles of their own.
-In August, authorities revealed the use of unmarked Dodge Charger Hellcats for traffic enforcement.
-More recently, officers driving a Ford Mustang GT stopped a teenager traveling 154 mph in his own Mustang.
+The surge in extreme speeding cases has pushed Florida law enforcement to bring in some high-performance backup of its own.
+In August, authorities revealed they’d been using unmarked Dodge Charger Hellcats for traffic enforcement, and more recently, officers driving a Ford Mustang GT stopped a teenager traveling 154 mph in his own Mustang.

-Officials say the increased enforcement reflects growing concerns about public safety on Florida highways as speeds continue to climb.
+Officials say the stepped-up enforcement reflects growing concern about public safety on Florida highways as recorded speeds keep climbing.